-- 1. Qualify and recommend candidates to the Board of Trustees for consideration - Create and maintain a skill matrix to ensure the Board has a diverse background of skills to meet the needs of the Board activities (i.e. financial, grants, legal, accounting backgrounds) - 3.
+- 1. Qualify and recommend candidates to the Board of Trustees for consideration - 2.
+Create and maintain a skill matrix to ensure the Board has a diverse background of skills to meet the needs of the Board activities (i.e., financial, grants, legal, accounting backgrounds) - 3.
 Plan and conduct an orientation for new Trustees - 4.
 Review and evaluate the skill set of current membership and number of current members - 5.
 Oversee the maintenance of an ongoing list of potential board members and their skill set - 6.
 Recommend the slate of Foundation Officers to the Board of Trustees - 7.
 Along with the Chair of the Board, appoint chairs and members of the Foundation Committees, considering the recommendations of those committees, and fill other volunteer positions necessary to ensure optimal performance of the organization in its execution of the strategic plan and other Board directives. - 8.
+Regularly evaluate strategic plan progress that relate to Committee responsibilities - 9.
 After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting.